SQL server CDC troubleshooting

 Check the SQL server agent is running using right-click:

-If the database is enabled in CDC, the tables are enabled on CDC, and you cannot view new logs coming in, check that the SQL agent for CDC is enabled to capture logs and clean logs.
+If you have enabled the database in CDC, enabled the tables on CDC, and cannot view new logs coming in, check that the SQL agent for CDC has capture and cleanup jobs enabled.
 You can download Microsoft SQL Server Management Studio, connecting to your data SQL Server:

 {HOSTNAME} > SQL Server Agent > Jobs > cdc.{DATABASE}_capture